-Opening times for the duty planning service will be:
+Opening times for the duty planning service are:

 While there is no legal requirement for Local Planning Authorities to undertake pre-application discussions it is widely accepted that offering pre-application advice is good practice.
 As a service we welcome and encourage discussions before a developer or applicant submits an application.